feranzie/pfann/readme.md

 ```
 example: python gen_list.py --directory /songs/ --output songs.txt

-Output file is a txt file
+Output file is a txt containing lists of all songs to build the db on

 ## Build a fingerprint database